-Non-custodial wallets like Metamask and Trezor are generally considered to be the best way to store cryptocurrencies.
-This is because unlike custodial wallets, they give you full control over your funds.
-Therefore, you can withdraw your crypto whenever you want.
-You’re also not exposed to counterparty risk.
+Non-custodial wallets like MetaMask and Trezor are the best way to store cryptocurrencies.
+Unlike custodial wallets, they give you full control over your funds.
+You can withdraw your crypto whenever you want, and you’re not exposed to counterparty risk.

-However, these benefits come with a huge task– it’s up to you to guard your wallet’s seed phrase.
+However, these benefits come with a huge task.
+It’s up to you, and only you, to guard your wallet’s seed phrase.

 What is a seed phrase/crypto recovery phrase?